ebbersplayspop/pdsnd_github/README.md

 Sample project - I have not attended the Python course.

 ### Description
-As I have not attended the Python course I have not done the Bikeshare project so ths is sample text.
+As I have not attended the Python course, I have not done the Bikeshare project so ths is sample text.

 ### Files used
 Example files created but are of no value: